abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 It’s extraordinarily simple and direct.
 First, seeing that the senses are on fire; second, recognizing that they’re on fire, agitated, heated;
-and then third, responding with coolness, *nibbindati,* dispassion.
+and then third, responding with coolness, *nibbindati*, dispassion.
-*Nibbidā* is related to *Nibbāna,* coolness—there’s a cooling in relationship to the senses.
+*Nibbidā* is related to *Nibbāna*, coolness—there’s a cooling in relationship to the senses.
 And with that cooling down, that dispassion, the hearts of those thousand bhikkhus were liberated.
 It’s extraordinarily simple.
 In the sutta, it almost seems as if nothing has